manan-ec/manan-ec.github.io/devlog/mar24-week-3.md

 - 09:00 - Working on polishes requested after demo.
 - 15:00 - Fixed a bunch of the issues and submitted PR, working on others.
 - 17:00 - Working on room moving when wall is scaled.
+- 18:00 - Seems like the check I removed was not to be removed.

+Sign out @18:00